nrs-org/novelslop/content/vol_01/chap_04.typ

   There was that famous experiment of repeatedly turning on lights before feeding the dog makes it able to learn from the pattern.
-It seems that Mona has developed a quite a similar habit with that tower.
+It seems that Mona has developed quite a similar habit with that tower.

   She turned off her phone and tucked it away in her school bag.
 It was then announced that the train was about to stop at the next station.